apache/nuttx/configs/sim/README.txt

      the serial console.
 So I do not believe that problem exists and I think that the above workaround should no longer be necessary.
-     However, I will leave the above text in place until I get then oppotunity to verify that the new UART simulation fixes the problem.
+     However, I will leave the above text in place until I get then opportunity to verify that the new UART simulation fixes the problem.

   2019-05-04:  Something has changed.
 Today this configuration failed
     to build because is requires CONFIG_NX_XYINPUT=y in the configuration.